S709394/Leet_code/README.md

 ### Q2: What kind of questions and solutions are stored here?
      1. The questions that I fully understand || able to follow.
-     2. The questions that I have not fully followed.
-I left some comments on them to  show which part I do not get it so far and may get it soon  (No more than 5 I guess.)
+     2. No more than 5 questions that I have not fully followed.
+I left some comments on them to  show which part I do not get it so far and may get it soon.

 ### Q3: What kind of questions and solutions are NOT going to be stored here?
      1. The solutions that confuse me after I read them.